Polymer/old-docs-site/app/2.0/docs/tools/glossary.md

 For an example implementation of lazily-loaded elements, see the [Shop app](https://github.com/Polymer/shop).
 In the Shop app, views are elements which are instantiated only when they are routed to.

 ## linter
-A linter is a piece of software that analyzes code for suspicious-looking constructions that can potentially cause errors; for example, division by zero or data that will go out of bounds.
-The Polymer tools include [`polylint`](#polylint), which does this for Polymer apps and elements.
+A linter is a piece of software that analyzes code for suspicious-looking constructions that can potentially cause errors; for example, for example, registering an element without specifying its tag name, or using invalid data-binding syntax.
+The Polymer tools include [`polymer-linter`](#polymer-linter), which does this for Polymer apps and elements.

 # M
 ## monolithic
-A monolithic app is one that has been implemented without a modular design pattern.
+A monolithic app is one that loads all of its code statically and does not use an app shell architecture or dynamic code loading.

 # N
 ## Node.js